okstring/da_gen/README.md

 dagen User -z
 ```

-This applies the freezed template only to the Model class:
+This applies the freezed template to the Model class:

 ```dart
 // lib/data/model/user.dart